freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/basic-node-and-express/chain-middleware-to-create-a-time-server.md

 # --description--

 Middleware can be mounted at a specific route using `app.METHOD(path, middlewareFunction)`.
-Middleware can also be chained inside route definition.
+Middleware can also be chained within a route definition.

 Look at the following example: